-Can I pack dry shampoo in my carry on?
-How about checked luggage?
+Can you bring dry shampoo in carry on luggage?

-And yes, even if the canister says it’s a spray powder, the spray is still liquid in consistency, so you have to abide by TSA rules when it comes to liquids in carry on luggage or handbags.
+And yes, even if the canister says it’s a spray powder, the spray is still liquid in consistency, so you have to abide by Transportation Security Administration (TSA) rules when it comes to liquids in carry on luggage or handbags.

 What does that mean?